viduwaa/syncnode/README.md

 ---

 ### Step 3: Flash the ESP32 Firmware
-1. Open the directory `rehaul/firmware` using VS Code with the **PlatformIO** extension installed.
+1. Open the directory `firmware` using VS Code with the **PlatformIO** extension installed.
-2. Open [config.h](file:///g:/Uni%20Stuff/Y3S1/IOT/SyncNode/rehaul/firmware/include/config.h) and verify that the pins align with your hardware.
+2. Open [config.h](firmware/include/config.h) and verify that the pins align with your hardware.
 3. Connect the ESP32 to your PC via USB and click **Upload** in the PlatformIO toolbar.
 4. Once flashed:
     *   The OLED screen will boot up and display a `WiFi Setup AP` prompt.